devseme/Delani_Studio/README.md

 * [Fork my code](https://github.com/devseme/Ghana-Akan-Naming-website.git) on your terminal and run the project in your files and code editor.
 * Also run my deployed project at [Deloyed-page](https://devseme.github.io/Ghana-Akan-Naming-website/)
 ## BEHAVIOURAL DRIVEN DEVELOPMENT

+On what we do  section and portfolio images reveals more description ,Enter your name if you want to leave a message ['Ian'] name = 'Ian' Enter Email && Message ['Email','Message'] Email && Message Submit Email && Message 'Hi Ian,we have received your message.
+Thank you for reaching out to us.'
 1.Form displays in which a user enters date and gender.

  * INPUT-A user entershis/her gender.